Industry placement incentives and other frequently asked employer questions

 Firstly, students will not start an industry placement until they are ready.
 The school or college they are studying with will make sure they have the basic employability skills needed to make the most of their placement.
 This means that they should understand how to behave in the workplace and use their initative when required.

-Secondly, if you decide to offer industry placements, the school or college you choose to work with will help you to set goals and responsibilities.
+Secondly, if you decide to offer industry placements, the school or college we introduce you to will help you to set goals and responsibilities.
 These will be communicated with the student before they start on placement.
 This exercise will also allow you to think through what tasks students can do independently and which they need more support to achieve.

 Lastly, the school or college that you work with will have an industry placement manager on hand to help you if things are not working out as you planned.